BodenmillerGroup/steinbock/docs/docker.md

 [Install Docker](https://docs.docker.com/get-docker/)

+!!! note "System resources"
+    On Windows and MacOS hosts, make sure to allocate enough system resources to Docker.
+In particular, Docker's default memory limit of 2GB will likely not be sufficient to run steinbock on real-world datasets.
+To increase the memory limit, please refer to the Docker manual for [Windows](https://docs.docker.com/desktop/windows/) and [MacOS](https://docs.docker.com/desktop/mac/).

 Make Docker available to non-root users: Linux users can follow the [post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/), Windows users need to add the current user to the `docker-users` group.
 For MacOS, no further setup is required.

 !!! note "Adding a user to the `docker-users` group on Windows hosts"